The Optometry Admission Test (OAT)

 • Have received financial aid from their school

-Once you have signed in select ‘Submit Request’ and then ‘Waiver Request.’
+Once you have signed in, select ‘Submit Request’ and then ‘Waiver Request.’

 You will be prompted to select the test for which you are requesting a waiver.
 Select ‘OAT.’

 The OAT Program will review all fee waiver requests and make the final approval/denial decision.
-After the request is reviewed, examinees will receive an email notification of the decision and instructions for submitting an OAT application online.
+After the request is reviewed, candidates will receive an email notification of the decision and instructions for submitting an OAT application online.
 Please allow up to 10 business days for review of all partial fee waiver requests.

 Yes.
 Each OAT examinee will need a unique personal identification number (PIN).
 If you have already applied for the test, a PIN has been assigned to you.
 You will use this PIN to schedule your test date, request your test scores and perform all other steps related to OAT.